Italian campaign (World War II): Invasion of Sicily

 The original plan required a strong advance by the British northwards along the east coast to Messina.
 The Canadians took the central position, with the British on their right and the Americans on the left.
 The Canadian War Cemetery in Agira is testament to the sacrifice made driving the Germans from the rugged terrain.
 The Americans had the important role of pushing Axis forces out of mainland Sicily on left flank.
 When the Eighth Army were held up by stubborn defences in the rugged hills south of Mount Etna, Patton amplified the American role with a wide advance northwest toward Palermo and then directly north to cut the northern coastal road.
 This was followed by an eastward advance north of Etna towards Messina, supported by a series of amphibious landings on the northern coast that propelled Patton's troops into Messina shortly before the first units of the Eighth Army.
 The defending German and Italian forces were unable to prevent the Allied capture of the island, but they succeeded in evacuating most of their troops to the mainland, with the last leaving on 17 August 1943.
-The Allied forces gained experience in opposed amphibious operations, coalition warfare, and large airborne drops.
+Shortly thereafter, American Colonel Fairfax Kirkwood Dillon received the surrender of island.
+As a result of the invasion, the Allied forces gained crucial experience in opposed amphibious operations, coalition warfare, and large airborne drops.